Weekly Seminar Series

 Every year, the Department of Biological Sciences hosts a one-day meeting to bring together the bacteriology community in the Pittsburgh and tri-state area.
 While Principal Investigators attend the conference, the focus is on student presentations.
 Post docs and graduate students present their research in short talks and posters.

-PBM 2021 was organized and hosted by Dr. Joseph McCormick and Dr. Wook Kim.
-Funding was generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
+PBM 2022 will be organized and hosted by Dr. Joseph McCormick and Dr. Wook Kim.
+Funding is generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
 Send inquiries to email@example.com.

 Biological Sciences Annual Retreat